THE BEST VALUE CARBON WHEELSET

 Shimano Ultegra C50 – An Endurance Rider’s Wheelset

-The latest Shimano Ultegra C50 wheelset is totally consistent with my experience of Shimano products – well-made, well-balanced, better supported, and at the higher end of the price range of products in its category.
+The latest Shimano Ultegra C50 wheelset is totally consistent with my experience of Shimano products – well-made, well-balanced, better supported, and at the higher end for the price range of products in its category.

 In short, it’s an endurance rider’s wheelset.